hunts in the twilight zone depths

 Main Threats

 Commercial overfishing and bycatch in longline fisheries.
 Climate change affects prey distribution.
-Illegal, unreported and unregulated fishing on high seas also impacts global populations significantly.
+Illegal, unreported and unregulated fishing on high seas also impacts populations.

 Population

 Not Threatened globally, but heavily targeted by commercial longliners.
 Often caught alongside yellowfin and albacore.
-Populations have declined in some areas due to overfishing pressure in specific regions.
+Populations have declined in some areas due to overfishing.

 Conservation Status